wjh18/hugo-liftoff/README.md

 Otherwise, you'll need to download the latest version of the theme and update your `themes` directory manually.

-As always, please take caution with updates as not all configurations can be accounted for and small bugs are a possibility.
+As always, please take caution with updates as it's impossible to account for every custom configuration and small bugs are a possibility.

-Please open an issue if anything catches your eye.
+Please open an issue on Github if you come across anything that needs fixing.

 # Quickstart

 Copy the contents of `{your-project}/themes/hugo-liftoff/exampleSite` into the root directory of your own project.
 The most important files are `config.toml` and anything in the `content` directory.

 Available site-wide customizations are included in the example site's `config.toml`.
-Frontmatter customization options can be found in `{your-project}/themes/hugo-liftoff/exampleSite/archetypes/*` or by creating content with `hugo new <section>/<content>.md` and inspecting the generated content file.
+Frontmatter customization options can be found in `{your-project}/themes/hugo-liftoff/exampleSite/archetypes/` or by creating content with `hugo new <section>/<content>.md` and inspecting the generated content file.

 # Manual Setup